FIVE MOST SURPRISING FINDS

 The numbers tell a story that no hashtag can override.

-The marriage crisis is not about Black women choosing independence.
-It is about three structural forces — incarceration, premature death, and educational mismatch — systematically destroying the pool of marriageable men.
-The wealth data proves what is at stake — a 77-fold difference in net worth between married and single Black households.
-The Chetty data proves the community-wide damage — neighborhoods without married fathers produce worse outcomes for every child, not just children in fatherless homes.
+Not a question of Black women choosing independence, the marriage crisis stems from three structural forces—incarceration, premature death, and educational mismatch—eroding the pool of marriageable men.
+Wealth data makes the stakes clear: a 77-fold difference in net worth between married and single Black households.
+Chetty data reveals the wider community damage, because neighborhoods without married fathers produce worse outcomes for every child, not merely those in fatherless homes.